avni0000patel/Social-Network-API/README.md

 Mongoose - a MongoDB object modeling tool designed to work in an asynchronous environment

-Nodemon - a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.
+Nodemon - a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected

 ## Instructions
 Run the following: